Suraj-kumar121K/PANDAS-CURSE/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Suraj Kumar5**, also known as **Data Analysis With Suraj**.
-I’m an IT professional and aspiring Data Analyst, focused on mastering Pandas for data analysis through hands-on and practical learning.
+I'm **Suraj Kumar**, also known as **Data Analysis**.
+I’m Data Analyst, focused on mastering Pandas for data analysis through hands-on and practical learning.